kaganbozali/Johnswap-and-ITTC-Spectra-Calculation/README.md

 -A value other than 0 should be selected as the smallest frequency value.
 Otherwise, the value is infinite in obtaining the spectra and the result gives an error.

+- You have to clear results if you performed analysis before and want to perform new one

 GUI:

 ![image](https://user-images.githubusercontent.com/104154215/227079323-5c0d6ab0-8dd6-46f8-ad0b-0d9c7698b90f.png)